info@holocaustcentre.org.nz Open daily from 10 - 1pm (closed Saturdays, public holidays and some Jewish holidays)

 The Violinist: Clare Galambos Winter - Holocaust Survivor

 Klára Galambos was a twenty-year-old violin student in Budapest in March 1944.
-Arrested and thrown into jail in the first days after the German occupation, she later managed to get home to Szombathely, was in the ghetto there and transported with the Jews of Szombathely to Auschwitz Birkenau.
+Arrested and thrown into jail in the first days after the German occupation, she later managed to get home to Szombathely, was in the ghetto there, and was transported with the Jews of Szombathely to Auschwitz Birkenau.
 After five weeks she and her aunt were among the thousand Hungarian women selected for slave labour at Allendorf.
 They returned to Hungary after the war, and in 1948 they both left Hungary for New Zealand, where Clare joined the fledgling national orchestra.
 As a long-serving member of the NZSO, she made a significant contribution to the musical life of this country.
 Clare passed away in 2014 and is buried in a Wellington cemetery.
-The Violinist draws on memoir, interviews and historical research to tell a compelling story.
+The Violinist draws on memoir, interviews, and historical research to tell a compelling story.

 Product Details